Improve your productivity by changing your scene

 However, there are days when I’m just not motivated to work.
 Those are the days I find myself doing what I call productive procrastination.
 You know, folding laundry when I should be writing, creating the weekly menu plan instead of following up on potential sponsored posts.
 I’m working, but not working …

-Sometimes I’ll just allow myself a day to move a little slowly and not get a lot done, but if it happens more than one day, I know it’s time to change my scene.
+Sometimes I’ll just allow myself a day to move a little slower and not get a lot done, but if it happens more than one day, I know it’s time to change my scene.
 I’ve discovered that to be uber productive – or just to kickstart myself into crossing off all my to-do’s, working somewhere outside of the home helps every time.

 Suggestions if you are in the Indianapolis area: